Barnet F.C.: Return to the Football League (2005–2013)

 On 1 June 2010, Mark Stimson was appointed as the new manager and after a poor start to the season was sacked on 1 January 2011.
 He was succeeded by the ever-present Paul Fairclough; however, he stepped down after only being able to secure three wins in 17 games.
 He was then succeeded by Martin Allen, who was asked to manage Barnet on a non-contract basis until the end of the season; however, after just 3 matches, he was offered a contract from Notts County and subsequently left for them.
 With just 5 games left of the season, assistant manager Giuliano Grazioli took over, having been appointed as Assistant manager by Martin Allen earlier.
 Grazioli was also able to bring in Lawrie Sanchez as an adviser.
 Grazioli took Barnet to the last day of the season 2 points behind Lincoln City in the relegation zone.
 Barnet were up against Port Vale in their final match on 7 May 2011 at Underhill and were able to win 1–0 following a penalty scored by Izale McLeod.
 Aldershot Town's 3–0 victory over Lincoln City meant Barnet finished a point above Lincoln City and the relegation zone.
 Pitch invasions followed as the club survived on the last day of the season again, as the day was regarded as the "great escape".
 Following the end of the season, Lawrie Sanchez was appointed as manager.

 In the 2011–12 season, Lawrie Sanchez steered the side to 3rd from bottom with 3 games to go.
 He was replaced on 16 April by Martin Allen, who managed to keep Barnet up on the last day of the season following a 2–1 win over Burton Albion leaving Barnet two points above Hereford United and the relegation zone.
-This was the third year in a row that Barnet had managed to secure their Football League survival on the last day.
+This was the third consecutive year that Barnet had managed to secure their Football League survival on the last day.

 Barnet's 2012–13 season started disappointingly, without a single win in August or September.
 On 11 October 2012, Barnet confirmed a huge coup in signing the former Barcelona and Ajax midfielder Edgar Davids as player and joint head coach alongside Mark Robson.
 In October Barnet recorded their first win of the season with a 4–0 result against Northampton Town.
 Near the end of December, Barnet announced that Robson's contract had been terminated, saying: "It was felt that clarification was required regarding the coaching responsibilities at the club and to this end it was agreed that Mark should leave with immediate effect."
 This left Davids with sole responsibility for the club.
 The team were then relegated back to the Conference on 27 April 2013, after finishing on 51 points (the highest ever obtained by a team relegated from League 2) and going down due to an inferior goal difference to that of Dagenham and Redbridge, after a 2–0 loss to Northampton.